The purpose of life is to search for your passion.

 The meaning of life is to share it with others.

 Human conflict is ubiquitous and inevitable.
 It often creates inefficiencies and deprives organizations of valuable growth opportunities.
 Therefore, the ability to manage and resolve conflict and craft wise agreements has become an essential skill of effective leaders.

 Ever since I taught my first negotiation course at HHL, I have become passionate about helping the students understand the nature of conflict and how to create and claim value in negotiations.
 In 2007, I initiated The Negotiation Challenge as the first international negotiation competition in Europe and since then developed it to one of the major negotiation competitions in the world.

 During my doctoral studies at HHL, I visited Tufts University’s Fletcher School of Law and Diplomacy and Harvard’s Program on Negotiation.
 I also worked as an Assistant Professor at IESEG School of Management, France, and Research Associate at Aarhus University, Denmark.
 In my research, I have focused on theory and practice of negotiation particularly in international settings, decision-making routines and innovation management and corporate venturing.

 In my professional career, I have held various executive positions, focusing mainly on strategy, business development and innovation management, built a blockchain startup in Shanghai, and led an innovation management practice at a strategic consultancy.
 I regularly advise DAX companies and successful SMEs on innovation management and growth initiatives, support them in their complex negotiation and help their executives become better negotiators.

-As an Honorary Professor at HHL, I am honored to share my passion with the students and help our world become a better place.
+As a negotiation professor and in my role as Academic Director of the Center for International Negotiation I am honored to share my passion with the students and help our world become a better place.